ekohilas/args-amazing-or-approaching/pycon-au-2025/slides.md

 ```
 <!-- .element: data-id="code" -->

-However this can become messy, and the reference to the original parameter is still kept.
+However this can become messy, as the reference to the original parameter is still kept.

+> TIME

 ------
 <!-- .slide: data-background-image="images/sad-python.png"-->